Native New Yorker (song)

 "Native New Yorker" is a disco song written by Sandy Linzer and Denny Randell.
-It was first recorded in 1977 by Frankie Valli and released on his album Lady Put the Light Out.
-Later in 1977, the song became a hit single for the soul dance band Odyssey, reaching No. 3 on the U.S. disco chart.
-Odyssey's "Native New Yorker" also went to No. 6 on the soul chart and No. 21 on the Billboard Hot 100.
+It was first released in September 1977 by the soul dance band Odyssey, then two months later by Frankie Valli on his album Lady Put the Light Out.
+Odyssey's version became a hit single, reaching No. 3 on the U.S. disco chart.
+It also went to No. 6 on the soul chart and No. 21 on the Billboard Hot 100.
 It reached No. 5 on the UK Singles Chart.